hwangeug/lutris-bulk-adder/README.md

 ### Example

-`./lutris-bulk-adder.py -d /data/Emulation/Wii -r dolphin -s '(USA)' -p "Nintendo Wii" -o platform=1`
+`lutris-bulk-adder -d /data/Emulation/Wii -r dolphin -s '(USA)' -p "Nintendo Wii" -o platform=1`

 Adds all files in `/data/Emulation/Wii` to the `dolphin` runner, ignoring substrings containing `(USA)` in the filename when deriving the game name, for the `Nintendo Wii` platform, and adds `platform: '1'` to the `game` key in the YAML file.